 Accelerators¶

 Every cloud provider names GPU instances differently.
 AWS calls an A100 machine a p4d.24xlarge.
 RunPod uses a gpuTypeId.
-VastAI filters by GPU model.
-The accelerator parameter on Compute abstracts this: you describe the hardware you want, and the provider figures out how to get it.
+Vast.ai filters by GPU model, and spells the same card NVIDIA H100 80GB SXM5, H100-80G-PCIe, or 1x H100 depending on the host.
+The accelerator parameter abstracts all of it: you describe the hardware you want, and the provider figures out how to get it.

 Choosing an accelerator¶